fairfin/fairfin-website/program.md

 - some people are going through name changes
 - forcing the usage of their legal name on them in universitary day-by-day is hurting them

+#### "Zivilklausel"

+- add clause to universities bylaws prohibiting military research and cooperations

+#### Close road between the two halves of the Campus (G29 and G22) to car-traffic

+- the road between the two halves of the Campus shouldn't be open to car-traffic

+#### Implement better garbage separation

+- currently most bins in the university are for "normal" waste
+- we'd like to have a better separation of waste throughout universtity for better recycling

+#### No electronic elections

+- There are various big problems with electronic elections
+- We want to reopen discussion on this topic and try to re-implement physical voting for the universitary elections

+#### Better technical infrastructure for the university

+- As seen with outdated and non-intuitive portals like myovgu.ovgu.de or the regular crash of spoz.ovgu.de when registrations are open the technical infrastructure of the university is in a dire state
+- We'd like to push for a change in this are

+#### More diverse choice of food in the mensa
+- especially in the semester pause the choice of food in the mensa is very limited
+- we'd like to push for a much more diverse choice here

 ### __Projects and Events__